AishaBu/rock-paper-scissors/README.md

 </table>

 ### Description
 This rock, paper, scissors game was made for the Rock, Paper, Scissors assignment in the Odin Project.
 The assignment is to make a rock paper scissors game using HTML, CSS, and JavaScript.
-While creating this game, I practiced DOM manipulation using JavaScript, and got a better understanding of scope and the use of functions and the return keyword in JavaScript.The game is fully responsive for desktop and mobile sites.
+While creating this game, I practiced DOM manipulation using JavaScript, and got a better understanding of scope and the use of functions, and the return keyword in JavaScript.The game is fully responsive for desktop and mobile devices.

 #### Desktop Devices
 <table>